mansoorhu10/grolisty/README.md

 # GroListy
-A Grocery List Web Application.
+A Full-Stack Grocery List Web Application.
 Created to track your groceries in a list.

 ## How I worked on this project
 My goal was to create a full-stack web application with simple functionality that provides a great user exprience.